Medical expert of the article

 374-1020 |

-New opportunities to increase the physiological value of artificial products for feeding children arise when they are enriched with probiotics and (or) prebiotics.
+New opportunities for increasing the physiological value of artificial infant feeding products arise when they are enriched with probiotics and/or prebiotics.

-Probiotics are food additives containing live bacterial cultures.
-They are introduced to modify the microbiota of the child's gastrointestinal tract to normalize it or have a positive effect on health.
+Probiotics are food supplements containing live bacterial cultures.
+They are administered to modify the child's own gastrointestinal microbiota to normalize it or to have a positive effect on health.

-Cultures are injected more often through fermented dairy products.
-They use mainly certain strains of lactic acid and bifidum bacteria.
-Especially often used:
+Cultures are introduced more often through fermented dairy products.
+Mainly certain strains of lactic acid and bifid bacteria are used.
+The following are especially often used:

 - Lactobacillus reuterii;